NightB1ade/7-Wonders-Scoring/README.md

 - [x] invoke dialog (with special calc) entry on track button press (from player 1)
 - [x] implement special dialog instead of just single entry on long press on score
 - [ ] tool tip text on track buttons?
-- [ ] clean up score dialog entry - make it prettier
+- [x] clean up score dialog entry - make it prettier
 - [ ] dialog at end declaring winner on final score entry?
-- [ ] add auto-focus on the special dialog
+- [ ] BUG: add auto-focus + keyboard on the special dialog
-- [ ] add tip text on special dialog and score track name
+- [x] add tip text on special dialog and score track name
-- [ ] clean up alignment of totals and entries on special dialog
+- [x] clean up alignment of totals and entries on special dialog
 - [ ] add MORE feature to special dialog

 Other: